Palkon Ki Chhaon Mein 2

-Synopsis
+Plot

-This is the story of Suman, a young orphaned woman, whose dreams of finding family and love come true when she gets a chance to be a part of an extremely lovable and traditional joint family.
+This is the story of Suman, a young orphan whose dreams of finding family and love come true when she becomes part of a loving, traditional joint family.

-Suman lives in a girls' hostel with her best friend Nandini, who hails from a rich, traditional and loving family.
-Nandini's mother Surabhi meets Suman and decides that this girl will be her future daughter-in-law.
-Suman meets Surabhi's son Nandan and they take a sudden liking for each other.
-To Suman's shock, it is revealed that she has been chosen for Anshuman, Nandan's elder stepbrother.
-Suman is in a dilemma: She has to choose between her love for Nandan and the feelings of a family which has treated her like a daughter.
+Suman lives in a girls' hostel with her best friend Nandini, who comes from a wealthy, traditional and affectionate family.
+Nandini's mother, Surabhi, meets Suman and decides that she should become her future daughter-in-law.
+Suman meets Surabhi's son Nandan, and they quickly fall in love.
+However, Suman is shocked to learn that she has been chosen for Nandan's elder stepbrother, Anshuman.
+Torn between her love for Nandan and her loyalty to the family that has treated her like a daughter, Suman faces a difficult choice.

-After facing many difficulties, Nandan and Suman get married.
-On the way the brakes on their car fail.
-Nandan shoves Suman out but is unable to get out himself.
-The car dives into a waterfall and Nandan is presumed dead.
-After that, the whole family begins to hate Suman, except for Anshuman and his new fiancée Tanya.
-But even Tanya becomes an enemy when she sees that Anshuman cares for Suman.
+After many difficulties, Nandan and Suman marry.
+However, while travelling, their car's brakes fail.
+Nandan pushes Suman out of the car but cannot escape himself.
+The car plunges into a waterfall, and Nandan is presumed dead.
+The family subsequently blames and hates Suman, with only Anshuman and his new fiancée, Tanya, initially supporting her.
+Tanya eventually turns against Suman after noticing Anshuman's growing concern for her.

-Meanwhile, Suman goes through many trials and tribulations.
-After a long time, she is once again accepted by her in-laws.
-By now, she and Anshuman are in love.
-They get married with the blessings of the family.
+Suman endures numerous trials before eventually being accepted by her in-laws again.
+During this time, she and Anshuman fall in love.
+With the family's blessing, they marry.